19-Day Turkiye Tour – Origins of Western Civilization

-This in-depth exploration of Antatolia will have you floating over exotic Cappadocia on a hot air balloon, hiking through fragrant Mediterranean landscapes, and sailing the exquisite blue waters of the Turquoise Coast.
+This in-depth tour of Türkiye will have you floating over exotic Cappadocia on a hot air balloon (optional), hiking through fragrant Mediterranean landscapes, sailing the exquisite blue waters of the Turquoise Coast, strolling through Ephesus, and exploring exotic Istanbul.
+Along the way, you will also have an option to view a Sufi (whirling Dervishes) presentation.

-On this adventure, you will learn about Rumi, the Persian mystic and poet who spent most of his life in Konya.
-You will hike into the depths of ancient Christian churches built inside caves beneath the hills of Cappadocia.
-You will walk beside some of the most ancient sites in the world.
-And you will spend days exploring vibrant Istanbul's many wonders while luxuriating in the heart of the old town at the Four Seasons Sultanahmet.
+On this adventure, you’ll learn about Rumi, the Persian mystic and poet who spent much of his life in Konya.
+You will also hike into cave churches carved beneath Cappadocia’s hills, walk among some of the world’s oldest sites, and spend four nights in the heart of old Istanbul while luxuriating at the spectacular Four Seasons Sultanahmet.

 Your Hotels

-An essential part of your Turkish adventure will be a relaxing sail along the Turquoise Coast aboard a traditional Turkish gulet, or wooden sailing vessel.
+An unforgettable aspect of your Turkish adventure will be a relaxing sail along the Turquoise Coast aboard a traditional gulet, a Turkish yacht.

 Based on traditional design, these Turkish gulet sailing vessels are pure luxury from stem to stern.
-Elegantly appointed and professionally crewed, you’ll explore the spectacular Turkish coastline in style and unparalleled comfort.
+Elegantly appointed and professionally crewed, you’ll cruise in the transparent, blue waters of the Turquoise Coast.
+From the gulet, there will be several challenging hikes to historic sites.

 Your Itinerary